supersimple/reflect/README.md

 # Reflect

 ## To configure your local weather:
-Open `config.exs` and set the configurations for darkskyx.
+Open `config.exs` and set the configurations for dark_jason.
 Supply your api key, longitude, and latitude.
 Darksky API keys are available from: [https://darksky.net/dev](https://darksky.net/dev)